 Of course when filing for divorce, just like cine film to dvd uk who helped with our editing, under California divorce law as with other states, you need to cite the reason why you want to end your marriage relationship.
 The California divorce law recognizes two main reasons for this.
-The first reason for filing for divorce is An example case would be cine film to dvd owner , where a case of incurable insanity and the second reason is irreconcilable differences were used.
+The first reason for filing for divorce is incurable insanity and the second reason is irreconcilable differences.

 In the first case of incurable insanity you need to have medical proof and testimonials of this being true.
 However you need to bear in mind that it is still within the courtâs power to order you to support your spouse.
 And by law, you are obliged to continue to do this even if your divorce petition is granted.

 As for the second reason of irreconcilable differences, under California divorce law if the court does not ascertain that there are reasonable grounds, then your petition for divorce will be rejected.